BitBoxSwiss/bitbox-base/tools/bbbconfgen/README.md

   {{ key #rm }}                 ...deletes the placeholder if key not found
   {{ key #rmLine }}             ...deletes the whole line if key not found
   {{ key #default: some val }}  ...uses default value if key not found

+The #check function allows to drop a line if a key is set to '0', or not set at all:

+  {{ key #check }}
 ```

 ## Example